malmyros/payment-systems/docs/cards/CARD_PRODUCTS.md

 ## Required Fields

+Core attributes necessary to define and register a card product.
+These include identifiers, processor and manufacturer details, currency, jurisdiction, and lifecycle settings.
+They ensure the card product can be uniquely identified, correctly routed, and issued within the appropriate regulatory and operational context.

 | Field                     | Description                                                | Example             |
 |---------------------------|------------------------------------------------------------|---------------------|
 | `product_code`            | Unique short identifier used programmatically              | `travel_us_01`      |